-- 5. The principles, policies, guidelines, and procedures proposed in this SMF are to help DPE to select, design and implement the subprojects to ensure that PEDPIII, - Enhances social outcomes of the activities implemented under the individual subprojects; - Identifies and mitigates adverse impacts that the individual subprojects might cause on people, which also include protection against loss of livelihood activities; and - Ensures compliance with the social safeguards policies of World Bank, ADB, and other development partners on indigenous peoples and involuntary resettlement.
+- 5. The principles, policies, guidelines, and procedures proposed in this SMF are to help DPE to select, design and implement the subprojects to ensure that PEDP3 and the AF, - Enhances social outcomes of the activities implemented under the individual subprojects; - Identifies and mitigates adverse impacts that the individual subprojects might cause on people, which also include protection against loss of livelihood activities; and - Ensures compliance with the social safeguards policies of World Bank, ADB, and other development partners on SECs and involuntary resettlement.